 The Online Parish Clerks for Sennen are George & Sandra Pritchard who can be contacted by Email and who maintain a website for the parish.

-Information can be found at COCP (the Cornwall Online Census Project), FreeCen at Rootsweb, which has a very good search engine and information from COCP, as well as GenUKI, which has more reference information and alternate resources.
+Information can be found at COCP (the Cornwall Online Census Project), FreeCen at Rootsweb, which has a very good search engine and information from COCP, as well as GenUKI, which has more reference information and alternative resources.

 For information visit the University of Leicester's Historical Directory website.